NSW port network

 Sydney is a favoured destination for international cruise ships.

-Pilotage is the service to navigate a vessel into, within or out of port waters.
+Pilotage is the service by skilled professionals to navigate a vessel into, within or out of port waters.

 Dangerous goods are classified as substances and articles that pose an extreme risk to people, property and the environment.